2016 Spring Term in Ireland

 The Irish language is the oldest Indo-European language outside India.
 Its mythology, too, has more in common with Hinduism than with Greece and Rome and Ireland boasts the oldest surviving pre-Christian lore of Europe.
 In short, Ireland is your chance to visit the exotic without mastering a foreign language.

-We will divide our 11 weeks in Ireland among two main locations, with numerous excursions to outlying cities.
+We will divide our term in Ireland among two main locations, Galway in the West and Dublin in the East, with numerous excursions to outlying cities.